-When the Capture Pilot app connects to an Capture One image server it first offers a thumbnail view of all images in the published collection.
-In the thumbnail view you can easily browse the collection.
+When the Capture Pilot app connects to a Capture One image server it first offers a thumbnail view of all images in the published collection.
+In the thumbnail view, you can easily browse the collection.
 You also see the different variants from a single capture.

 Adjust the size of the thumbnail with the S-M-L icons at the right bottom for Small, Medium, or Large respectively.
 Note that on an iPhone to choice is limited between S-L.

 Note the camera symbol in the left bottom.
 This gives access to the Camera Control tool.
-Note that this is an separate in-app purchase.
+Note that this is a separate in-app purchase.

-When you click on a thumbnail the full size view opens.
-You can zoom into the image, and browse through the collection with the arrows bottom right.
+When you click on a thumbnail the full-size view opens.
+You can zoom into the image, and browse through the collection with the arrows at the right bottom corner.
 More options I will show below.

 You can drag the window to a desired position on the screen.